paidico/elisp-restix/README.md

 # elisp-restix
-HTTP requets with Emacs Lisp and cURL
+HTTP requests with Emacs Lisp and cURL